Clinical Assistant Professor, Department of Medicine (Infectious Diseases)

 Dr. Sachin Jain is a board-certified Infectious Diseases & HIV specialist.
 He completed his medical degree at Rush Medical College and MPH at the Johns Hopkins Bloomberg School of Public Health.
 As an Internal Medicine resident at Yale-New Haven Hospital, he co-founded an adult refugee clinic and subsequently co-authored a book chapter on the management of HIV and other sexually transmitted infections in refugee patients.

-After residency, he worked as an academic hospitalist at Beth Israel Deaconess Medical Center (BIDMC) in Boston and was appointed Instructor in Medicine at Harvard Medical School.
-He went on to complete an Infectious Diseases fellowship at BIDMC / Harvard Medical School and research training at The Fenway Institute, mentored by Dr. Kenneth Mayer.
-His current research focuses on biobehavioral aspects of HIV prevention with an emphasis on post-exposure prophylaxis (PEP) and pre-exposure prophylaxis (PrEP).
+After residency, he worked as an academic hospitalist at Beth Israel Deaconess Medical Center (BIDMC) in Boston.
+He went on to complete an Infectious Diseases fellowship at BIDMC/Harvard and research training at The Fenway Institute, where he was involved with several HIV prevention studies.
+His current research focuses on biobehavioral aspects of HIV post-exposure prophylaxis (PEP) and pre-exposure prophylaxis (PrEP).

 Jain S, Oldenburg CE, Mimiaga MJ, Mayer KH.
 High levels of concomitant behavioral health disorders among patients presenting for HIV non-occupational post-exposure prophylaxis at a Boston community health center between 1997 and 2013.
-AIDS and Behavior.
-2015 (in press)
+AIDS Behav.
+2016 Jul;20(7):1556-63.

 Oldenburg CE, Jain S, Mayer KH, Mimiaga MJ.
 Post-exposure prophylaxis use and recurrent exposure to HIV among men who have sex with men who use crystal methamphetamine.
 Drug Alcohol Depend.
 2015 Jan 1;146:75-80.